greynewell/musegpt/docs/installation.md

      ./scripts/build/release.ps1
      ```

+     **You may need to run the above commands with administrative privileges on Windows.**

      Each build script will also download the relevant model weights for the inference engine.

 4. **Install the plugin:**